steerzac/PythonCheckers/README.md

 # PythonCheckers
-GUI based Checkers game created with Python.
-Implemented using Tk GUI library.
+In order to learn Python, I decided to develop a simple GUI based Checkers game.
+Implemented using Tk GUI library, it was a great project that allowed me to explore the language and create something fun at the same time.

 Getting Started
 1. Clone the respository.